-Schreiber’s Grit Classifier is designed to wash and dewater the grit slurry from grit removal systems, enabling easy handling and transferring of grit for final disposal, and is affective over a wide range of grit particle sizing including sugar sand.
+Schreiber’s Grit Classifier washes and dewaters the slurry from grit removal systems.
+It’s easy handling and grit transferring features make final disposal a simple process.
+The grit classifier is effective over a wide range of grit particle sizes, including sugar sand.

-The grit slurry is transferred to the grit classifier, where the inlet flow is directed diagonally downward.
-As grit settles, a shaftless screw carries the grit from the bottom of the hopper to the discharge, further washing and dewatering the grit.
-Decanted water flows over a weir and is returned to the waste stream; the dewatered grit is discharged into a container for disposal.
-The hinged access hatch constructed from lighter weight material and a hinged weir box allows ease of access.
+When the grit slurry is transferred to the grit classifier, the inlet flow is directed diagonally downward.
+As grit settles, a shaftless screw carries the grit from the bottom of the hopper to the discharge, further washing and dewatering it.
+Decanted water flows over a weir and returns to the waste stream, while the dewatered grit travels into a container for disposal.
+Operators can get easy access to the grit through a hinged, lightweight hatch and a hinged weir box.

 Fully enclosed and constructed of 304 stainless steel for corrosion protection and a long service life, Schreiber’s Grit Classifier is equipped with an easy-to-remove 304 stainless steel replaceable liner.
 A hardened steel shaftless screw requires no submerged bearing, resulting in low maintenance.
 The Grit Classifiers are available in two sizes: a 12” diameter for flow rates up to 150 gpm, and a 20” diameter for flow rates of up to 300 gpm.
 Options include motors rated from TEFC to Class 1 Division 1, internal heating elements, flexible direction discharge, and multiple inlet configurations.

 - Ease of Handling Grit

 - Wastewater Headworks